BKS theory: Origins

+Independently, Franz S. Exner had also suggested the statistical validity of energy conservation in the same spirit as the second law of thermodynamics.
+Erwin Schrödinger, who did his habilitation under the supervision of Exner, was very supportive of the BKS theory.
+Schrödinger published a paper to provide his own interpretation of the BKS statistical interpretation.

 Development with Bohr and Kramers

 Slater's main intention seems to have been to reconcile the two conflicting models of radiation, viz. the wave and particle models.
 He may have had good hopes that his idea with respect to oscillators vibrating at the differences of the frequencies of electron rotations (rather than at the rotation frequencies themselves) might be attractive to Bohr because it solved a problem of the latter's atomic model, even though the physical meaning of these oscillators was far from clear.
 Nevertheless, Bohr and Kramers had two objections to Slater's proposal: